ImanolFotia/Chip-8-Emulator/README.md

 =======
 ![Image](captures/c1.png "icon")
 ## About
-Chip-8 emulator/virtual machine written in C++14
+Chip-8 emulator written in C++14.
+High compatibility with games found online.
+This emulator was written in 4 days following various specifications online.

 ## Building

 Dependencies
 ---

 * SDL2 (Simple Direct Media Library) is used for rendering and keyboard events
+Under linux install SDL by `sudo apt-get install libsdl2-dev`

 Compiling
 ---